Why Affairs Tempt Us, And How to Prevent Them

 Affairs, emotional and/or sexual, can from time to time tempt anyone.
 Yes; all spouses and committed partners are at risk for becoming too intimately involved with another person, especially if they are naive about prevention.
-What do couples need to know, and preferably to discuss openly with each other, to decrease the odds that they will end up having to deal with an infidelity
+What do couples need to know, and preferably to discuss openly with each other, to decrease the odds that they will end up having to deal with an infidelity?

 Psychologist Shirley Glass first clarified that most infidelities are inadvertent occurrences that evolve from intimate conversations in private places.
 The most likely candidates for igniting sexual passions are old flames who reappear in your world, and work associates with whom there have been flirtatious interactions or intensive alone together work time.
 What do couples need to understand about these factors to lower the risk of their having to deal with infidelities after they have happened?

 Why a work associate?
-Working closely together in private situations, that is, with the office door closed, and worst of all travel alone together with a work associate of the other sex, is highly likely to raise temptingly titillating sexual feelings.
+Working closely together in private situations, that is, with the office door closed, and worst of all travel alone together with a work associate of the other sex, is especially likely to raise temptingly titillating sexual feelings.
 Once you are in a situation where you have to rely on self-discipline, you are entering high risk territory.

 Anything that feels good invites us to experience more of it.